amosyuen/ha-tplink-deco/README.md

 Config is done in the HA integrations UI.

 The login credentials must be the deco **owner** credentials and the username should be left as **admin**.
 Manager credentials will not work.
 Also when this integration is logged in, all other sessions for the owner will be logged out.
 Recommend that you create a separate manager account with full permissions to manage the router manually and use the owner credentials only for this integration.

+### Disable new entities

+If you prefer new entities to be disabled by default:

+1. In the Home Assistant (HA) UI go to "Configuration"
+2. Click "Integrations"
+3. Click the three dots in the bottom right corner fo the TP-Link Deco integration
+4. Click "System options"
+5. Disable "Enable newly added entities"

 ## Tested Devices